-Zoho mail, is a great platform offering powerful features perfect for business and personal use.
+Zoho mail is a great platform offering powerful features perfect for business and personal use.
 With the powerful control panel, you can configure and set up your organization’s email policies.

 - Automates tiring tasks and creates rules for managing incoming emails

-- The advanced search helps to quickly find messages
+- The advanced search helps to find messages quickly

 - The scrub feature helps delete or archive webmails in bulk

 - Control and manage specific team members’ mailbox access